Take control of your finances, join the Clever Girl Tribe!

 About Bola Onada Sokunbi

 Hi there, my name is Bola Onada Sokunbi.
-I am a Certified Financial Education Instructor (CFEI), money expert and the CEO and founder of Clever Girl Finance.
+I am a Certified Financial Education Instructor, money expert and the CEO and founder of Clever Girl Finance.

 My main goal is to help women become accountable, ditch debt, save money and build real wealth.